Support Your California State Parks

 With your help, we'll continue to enhance access, protect and improve parks' existing revenue streams, create new revenue streams, and restore or protect natural resources.
 Donate to our Park Crisis Fund to directly support threatened redwood parks.
 One hundred percent of your donation will be used to help state redwood parks.

+You can continue to support these and other state parks projects by giving a gift.
 All donations the League makes to California State Parks are held in an account that is separate from the accounts in question.
 Donations made to the park system are tracked separately and can only be used for the specified purpose.

 5 Ways to Support Redwood State Parks